ComicBook.com

 ComicBook.com is an entertainment website that offers news in the fields of comic books, television, films, video games, and anime.
-The site came online in 1996 serving as a holding page for sales links and press releases related to comic books under various domain names, before becoming ComicBook.com in 2004.
+The site came online in 1996 as a holding page for sales links and press releases related to comic books under various domain names, before becoming ComicBook.com in 2004.
 In 2007, Joe Blackmon founded the website as a comic book news site.
 The site was relaunched in 2014 following Shannon Terry becoming CEO.
 ComicBook.com was acquired by CBS Interactive (which later became part of Paramount Global) in 2018 before Paramount Global sold it to Savage Ventures in 2024, and Ben Kendrick was hired as the editorial director.

 Background

 ComicBook.com began as a holding page containing sales links and press releases related to comic books and had various names used by various companies: in 1996, American Entertainment used it for their websites, Smash, Another Universe, and Mania Magazine.
 The site was acquired by Fandom in 2000 before it was changed to Cinescape in 2001.
 By 2004, the site was renamed ComicBook.com.